In New Jersey, Obstruction of Justice charges may be either a felony or a misdemeanor.

 To be charged with this crime, sometimes all you need to do is refuse a direct police order.

-However, if you refuse the police entry into your house because they do not have a warrant, you are okay.
+However, if you refuse the police entry into your house because they do not have a warrant,

 You cannot be charged with a crime when you exercise your Constitutional rights.